saman-pasha/lcc/README.md

 ```c
 typedef int * intptr_t;
 ```
+## lcc.lisp Command Line Arguments
+`sbcl --script /path/to/lcc.lisp /path/to/some-lcc-file.lisp {args}`
+Available arguments:
+* --debug : will prints too many details about specifying, resolving and compiling.
+* --verbose : adds `-v` option to `clang` and `libtool` commands to print more details about compiling and linking. usefull when linking and libraries.

+`{$CWD}` placeholder is available inside `:compile` and `:link` command for every targets.
 ## C++ Compiler
 C++ compiler could be used instead of C compiler then some features availables:
 * `&` modifier in function argument for pass by reference.